Is your project eligible for funding?

 - Beneficiaries must be communities in which Central England Co-operative trades

-- Applicants must be able to clearly identify the benefit to the community
+- Applicants must be able to clearly explain the benefit to the community in relation to the four key areas listed above in bold

 - The project must be consistent with Co-operative Values and Principles**

-- Applications to pay for or part fund vehicles, fund large scale projects ***, pay for rent, utilities or salaries, or for the benefit of one individual will not be considered
+- Applications to pay for or part fund vehicles, fund large scale projects *** or for the benefit of one individual will not be considered

-- ***We will consider funding a defined part of a larger project, such as the refurbishment of premises, if the project will be completed within the Society’s financial year and there is distinct clarity on what the Society would be funding
+***We will consider funding a defined part of a larger project, such as the refurbishment of premises, if the project will be completed within the Society’s financial year and there is distinct clarity on what part of the project or item the Society would be funding

 Before you begin filling in the application form, please be aware we will require the following information: